 The heritage listed town buildings, many complete with original verandahs and iron-lace balconies, include such gems as The Prince of Wales Opera House, in which Dame Nellie Melba once performed.
 It is the oldest performing arts venue still being used for its original intention in Australia.
 Henry Lawson, although born in Grenfell, went to school in Eurunderee, between Gulgong and Mudgee.
 The old Eurunderee School still stands today and is being preserved by a group of volunteers for visitors to explore.
 The town embraces Henry Lawson with the famous Henry Lawson Festival held every June long weekend and in the Henry Lawson Centre Museum.

-There is an astonishing collection of Australian memorabilia at the Pioneer’s Museum, along with an impressive range of photographs taken in the height of the gold rush in 1872 known as the Holtermann collection.
+There is an astonishing collection of Australian memorabilia at the Pioneer’s Museum and at nearby Gulgong Holtermann Museum you will find the impressive UNESCO listed photographic collection taken in the height of the gold rush in 1872 known as the Holtermann collection – this interactive exhibition offers a truly immersive heritage experience.
 The Gulgong district is also world-famous for its clays, and both the town and its surroundings are a haven for potters, artists, tapestry workers, artisans and craftspeople.
 Clay festivals are held in Gulgong every two years attracting ceramicists from all over the world.
 The next festival will take place in 2021.

 There’s more to Gulgong than its heritage.
 We invite you to taste modern local produce across a range of delectable coffee shops and dining experiences.
 Our iconic events include the Henry Lawson Festival every June long weekend, Gulgong Gold & Mining Festival in October, Gulgong Folk Festival in December and Gulgong Show in February.
 You can also find hidden treasures and local produce at the monthly Gulgong Markets, 4th Saturday of the month.
 Choose from a selection of quaint B+B’s to centrally located motels and pubs to rest your feet before your next day of exploring.